homell100/Testimonial-Cards/README.md

 **To do this challenge, you need a basic understanding of HTML and CSS.**

+## Demo of the aplication

+Link to the webpage hosted in [Versel](https://testimonial-cards-oy6gp5l1q.vercel.app)

 ## The challenge

 Your challenge is to build out this testimonials grid section and get it looking as close to the design as possible.